Tag: Future Dances

 Ronnie Clarke

-Dancemakers and FADO Performance Art Centre are teaming up in March 2025 for something we’re calling FUTURE DANCES.
-This is a speculative choreography project in which 8 artists have been tasked with creating a dance for 50 years into the future.
+Dancemakers and FADO Performance Art Centre are teaming up for FUTURE DANCES, a speculative choreography project in which 9 artists have been tasked with creating a dance for 50 years into the future.
 We want to know, now, what dance might look like in 2074.
 What will happen to dance, choreography and stops in between over the next two generations.
 This is a thought experiment and a real exercise that considers what the role, purpose, form and potential of dance (as well as performance, choreography, movement, or adjacent and related forms such as performance art) might be at this critical convergence of the climate crisis, violent international conflicts and political upheaval.

 Established in 1974, Dancemakers considers the context of how dance is presented.
 We support independent dance curators through innovative and customized presentation opportunities.
 By providing flexible and adaptable platforms, various dance practices can be shared with diverse audiences.